wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-make-phone-calls-on-web-ios-and-android-with-ionic.md

 ## Run the Project

-Now that you have set up the Vonage application, you can now make some calls.
+Now that you have set up the Vonage application, you can make some calls.

 ### Web